codethesaurus/docs/docs/install.md

 Here's some various ways to can run the project yourself!

+## Docker Compose

+The first way to run Code Thesaurus locally is through docker-compose.

+### Running with docker-compose

+Run it simply executing the following command:
+   - You can run it with ```docker-compose up```.

+There are also some useful flags you can add to the command:

+   - By running ```docker-compose up -d``` the application will run in "background", and you'll be able to close the console.
+   - By running ```docker-compose up -d --build``` you will be able to rebuild the container's image.
+   - By running ```docker-compose up -d --force-recreate``` you can force docker-compose to recreate your container.

 ## Docker Container

 One of the easiest ways to run Code Thesaurus locally is through a Docker container.